Lincoln and the surrounding area has strong links to aviation from the past to the present. Visit and explore those

 A memorial spire and walls that mark the sacrifice of 26,296 World War II aircrew that lost their lives whilst serving with 1 and 5 Groups, based in Lincolnshire - on the top of Canwick Hill, in Lincoln.

 Lincoln's West Common is a 100 hectare, green space with excellent views of Lincoln Cathedral.
 At the west limit of Lincoln, this grassy area is home to wildlife as well as a space for outdoor sports.

 Just north-west of the A46 near the village of Welton is the former site of RAF Dunholme Lodge.

-Explore the home of the RAF Red Arrows and see the office of the Dambusters' Guy Gibson at RAF Scampton.
+Explore the home of the RAF Red Arrows, visit the Scampton Airshow, and see the office of the Dambusters' Guy Gibson at RAF Scampton.